stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-protection.md

 ## Snapshots

-File system snapshots represent the state of the file system at a particular point in time.
-They allow accessing the file system contents as it was a different times in the past, and get back data that may have been deleted or modified since the snapshot was taken.
+Filesystem snapshots represent the state of the filesystem at a particular point in time.
+They allow accessing the filesystem contents as it was a different times in the past, and get back data that may have been deleted or modified since the snapshot was taken.